ProtonVPN Review (2020) – High level of security

 The ProtonVPN website

 The homepage of the ProtonVPN website looks good and is easy to navigate.
 Instantly, you see a link that leads directly to the payment page with the different ProtonVPN subscriptions.
-Scrolling down, you’ll find information on ProtonVPN’s different features and the benefits of a VPN.
+Scrolling down, you’ll find information on ProtonVPN’s different features and the benefits of a VPN in general.
 The homepage also shares tweets from users talking about their experiences.

 The top bar allows you to navigate to the different pages on the website: information, features, prices, blog, and support.
 A log in button and direct links to ProtonVPN’s social media are also provided.
 The website is only available in English.